Protests against Rodrigo Duterte: Donald Trump's visit to the Philippines

 Numerous militant groups staged a series of protests from November 9 to 14, 2017, against the Association of Southeast Asian Nations (ASEAN) Summit hosted by the Philippines."Schedule: Protest activities during ASEAN Summit 2017".
 Rappler.
 Archived from the original.
 Their call was to ban the visit of U.S. President Donald Trump, who was scheduled to attend ASEAN-related summits as a dialogue partner.
 According to student leader Elijah San Pedro, this was because Trump seems "to have dragged the Philippines into his war rhetorics against North Korea."
 Atty.
 Aaron Pedrosa of SANLAKAS also said that the Mamasapano massacre and the war in Marawi were created by the U.S.-led War on Terror.
 Karapatan Alliance for the Advancement of People's Rights slammed the Trump administration for "'funding' the administration's war on drugs."
 The Philippine Coast Guard alleged that protesters attempted to bribe fisherfolk to get them close to the United States Embassy.
 A group of protesters led by Anakbayan managed to reach the gate of Philippine International Convention Center, despite tight security.

 Militant group Kalipunan ng Damayang Mahihirap (Kadamay) also staged protests against Trump."Activists picket US Embassy ahead of Trump visit".
 The Philippine Star.
 The group said that the ₱15.5-billion ($292 million) budget of the ASEAN Summit could have been used to assist the poor.
-Bagong Alyansang Makabayan, have the Trump's effigy — with four rotating hands shaped into the swastika symbol and President Rodrigo Duterte can be seen behind — burned.
+Bagong Alyansang Makabayan burned an effigy of President Rodrigo Duterte and Trump, who was depicted with four rotating hands shaped into the swastika symbol.
 In addition to images of Trump, protesters also burned images of Australian Prime Minister Malcolm Turnbull, Japanese Prime Minister Shinzō Abe, Russian President Vladimir Putin, and Chinese Premier Li Keqiang, whom protesters said are responsible for the anti-Filipino and imperialistic agenda allegedly promoted by the Duterte administration.

 Anti-riot police used water cannons and a sonic alarm to repel activists.
 Despite being fired at with water cannons, protesters continued to push forward against the blocking police.
 Twenty members of militant groups were reportedly injured after the clash with the police.
 Trump arrived in the country on November 12.